This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - Shuriken Toss: a ranged CP builder which has a great synergy with Deadly Throw, but that is actually useful only if you cannot stay in melee range of your target for a long time.
 Very likely to have its niche of uses, but requires a gimmick fight.
 Also, the fact it doesn't provide that much of dps, it still can be behind also in that kind of fights.

-- Marked for death: it has taken the place of Versatility (fortunately) and it grants you istant 5CP, plus debuffing your target so if it dies in a minute, the CD of MfD is reset.
+- Marked for death: it grants you istant 5CP, plus debuffing your target so if it dies in a minute, the CD of MfD is reset.
 Extremely valuable for PvP and any kind of solo play, still worse than Anticipation in a pure sustained damage enviroment.
-But it still has a great power for any kind of add fight, and the CD reset thing is really, really huge.
+The recent change to compo points being automatically redirected to our target devalues the power of the CD reset - it's anyway a great burst tool in an heavy-swtching environm

 - Anticipation: the only siginficant dps increase we have with talents.
 Anticipation simply makes excess CP not wasted, hence you can roll with all 5CP finisher (and you actually need to change the dps rotation).
-Great for pretty much every fight, it will be THE talent choice for lvl 90, apart form gimmick fights in which turns out that one of the other options is better (which will be very unlikely).
+Great for pretty much every fight, it will be THE talent choice for lvl 90 in most cases, apart form gimmick fights in which turns out that one of the other options is better (maybe for MfD, surely not for Shuriken Toss).

 Gemming your Gear